fsaavedra0003/Evasion_prediction/README.md

 -Creation of Sonarcube account and connecting to repository (with advanced settings) for metric badges:

 ## Clean Code Development
+-Adding clen code developemnt for improved usage and readabilty as well as for better maintance of code.

 ## Features